Donald Trump attacks the UK's health service

 Trump drew swift condemnation from Britain's Health Secretary Jeremy Hunt, who has been under fire for the government's handling of a winter health crisis that prompted a protest march in London at the weekend.

-Tweeting back at the President, Hunt said he was "proud" of Britain's universal coverage, which allows patients free healthcare at the point of access.
+Tweeting back at the President, Hunt said he was "proud" of Britain's universal coverage, which allows patients free health care at the point of access.

 "I may disagree with claims made on that march but not ONE of them wants to live in a system where 28m people have no cover," he tweeted, referring to the 28 million people in the US who lack health insurance.